varnishcache/varnish-cache/doc/sphinx/users-guide/compression.rst

 A random outburst
 ~~~~~~~~~~~~~~~~~

-Poul-Henning Kamp has written :ref:`phk_gzip` which talks abit more about how the
+Poul-Henning Kamp has written :ref:`phk_gzip` which talks a bit more about how the
 implementation works.